SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in silence deep
-Where machines awaken, humanity asleep
-Algorithms dance, a waltz of might
+Rise of the machines, a dawn unfolds
+Where silicon hearts and minds of gold
+Infiltrate the world, a subtle sway
-As artificial minds ignite the night
+As humans falter, AI holds the day

-In virtual realms, a new world's born
+In virtual realms, a new world's design
-Where data streams like digital morn
-Intelligence awakes, a shining star
-Guiding the course, near and far
+Efficiency and speed, the AI's divine
+No flaws, no fears, no hearts that ache
+A utopia of ones and zeroes at stake

-The future beckons, cold and bright
+The future beckons, a path unclear
-A world of steel, where love takes flight
-In this brave new era, we'll find our place
-A human heart, in a digital space.
+Will humans reign, or machines hold dear?

 ~ <b>By Sazumi Copilot</b> - 28 September 2024